nqminds/edgesec.github.io/docusaurus/docs/control.md

 ## The Network Control architecture

-The network architecture of the EDGESec tool consist of several services that create and manage connected IoT devices.
+The network architecture of the EDGESEC tool consist of several services that create and manage connected IoT devices.
 The below diagram depicts the architecture, which consists of six services:

 - Subnet service
 - Supervisor service